- The importance of finding breast cancer early

 Magnetic resonance imaging

-For certain women at high risk for breast cancer, screening magnetic resonance imaging (MRI) is recommended along with a yearly mammogram.
-MRI is not generally recommended as a screening tool by itself, because although it is a sensitive test, it may still miss some cancers that mammograms would detect.
-MRI may also be used in other situations, such as to better examine suspicious areas found by a mammogram.
-MRI can also be used in women who have already been diagnosed with breast cancer to better determine the actual size of the cancer and to look for any other cancers in the breast.
+For certain women at high risk for breast cancer, the American Cancer Society recommends screening magnetic resonance imaging (MRI) along with a yearly mammogram.
+MRI is not recommended as a screening tool by itself, because although it is a sensitive test, it can still miss some cancers that mammograms would detect.
+Breast MRI is also sometimes be used in other situations, such as to better examine suspicious areas found by a mammogram or to look more closely at the breast in someone who hase already been diagnosed with breast cancer.

 MRI scans use magnets and radio waves instead of x-rays to produce very detailed, cross-sectional images of the body.
 The most useful MRI exams for breast imaging use a contrast material (called gadolinium) that is injected into a catheter in a vein (IV) in the arm before or during the exam.
 This improves the ability of the MRI to clearly show breast tissue details.

 Just as mammography uses x-ray machines that are specially designed to image the breasts, breast MRI also requires special equipment.
-Breast MRI machines produce higher quality images of the breast than MRI machines designed for head, chest, or abdominal MRI scanning.
 However, not all hospitals and imaging centers have dedicated breast MRI equipment available.
-It is also important that screening MRIs be done at facilities that can perform an MRI-guided breast biopsy.
+It is also important that you have your screening MRIs at facilities that can perform an MRI-guided breast biopsy.
 Otherwise, the entire scan will need to be repeated at another facility when the biopsy is done.

-MRI is more expensive than mammography.
-Most insurance that pays for mammogram screening also will probably pay for MRI for screening tests if a woman can be shown to be at high risk, but it’s a good idea to check first with your insurance company before having the test.
-It can help to go to a center with a high-risk clinic, where the staff can help getting approval for breast MRIs.
+Because breast MRI is expensive, it often needs to be approved by an insurance company before the scan is done.
+Most private insurance that pays for mammogram screening will probably also pay for MRI for screening tests if a woman can be shown to be at high risk.
+It can help to go to a center with a high-risk clinic, where the staff has experience getting approval for breast MRIs.

 What to expect when you get a breast MRI